 Currently in its eleventh consecutive year, the Holy Half Marathon is one of the largest student-organized events at the University of Notre Dame.
 1,500 runners participate annually, coming from the Notre Dame, Saint Mary's College and Holy Cross College campuses, the South Bend community, and the Irish fanbase and alumni network nationwide.

 Annually held in the spring of each year, the Holy Half Marathon tradition began in 2004.
-That year, about eighty runners participated, raising $1000 for the Louis J. Acompora Foundation.
+A few students wanted to see if they could run 13.1-miles and decided to make a campus race.
+That year, about eighty runners participated, raising $1,000 for the Louis J. Acompora Foundation.
 Following the devastation of Hurricane Katrina, proceeds from the consecutive Holy Half Marathons were donated to relief efforts in New Orleans.
-As the race gathered followers and garnered media attention, the number of participants and the amount of money raised for charity continued to grow.
+As the race garnered followers both on campus and nationwide, the number of participants and the amount of money raised for charity continued to grow.